vuejs/docs/src/api/built-in-special-elements.md

 # Built-in Special Elements {#built-in-special-elements}

 :::info Not Components
-`<component>` and `<slot>` are component-like features and part of the template syntax.
+`<component>`, `<slot>` and `<template>` are component-like features and part of the template syntax.
 They are not true components and are compiled away during template compilation.
 As such, they are conventionally written with lowercase in templates.
 :::

 ## `<component>` {#component}